 Example: An expert evaluates a success criterion to fail on a specific page.
 When testing that page using ACT Rules, there are two rules that map to this criterion.
 The first rule returns no results.
 The second rule finds 2 test targets that pass, and a 3rd test target that fails.

 In this example, the first rule is inapplicable (0 results), and the second rule has failed (1 fail, 2 pass).
-Combining this inapplicable and fail, means the success criterion has failed.
+Combining this inapplicable, pass, and fail, means the success criterion was not met.

 See Appendix 1: Aggregation examples, using JSON-LD and EARL on how this could be expressed using JSON-LD and EARL.